Chicken wontons with a spicy Hong Kong style XO sauce, dark soy sauce, sesame oil and coriander.

 Pan fried pork cracklings, served with a rick flavored with pork fat and soy sauce

 Stir fry pickled lotus root with capsicum, green shallot, a dash of soy sauce and sesame oil.

 A tummy friendly lamb shank soup with potato, carrot and quinoa.
 To spice it up a little, I added clove, bay leaves, cumin, paprika, chili flake and black pepper.
 I cooked it in a pressure cooker so it was an easy one-pot meal.

-One pot meal with lamb shanks, rice, white wine, can tomato, olive and a few herbs from the garden.
+One pot meal with lamb shanks, rice, onion, garlic, ginger, white wine, tomato and Indian spices.

 Traditional Chinese seaweed salad with vermicelli and pickled carrot – soft, crunchy, salty, sweat and sour.
 It is aromatic, flavored with dark soy sauce, sesame oil, garlic, green shallot (scallion) and coriander.

 When I was a little kid these buns were sold in little shops on nearly every street in GuangZhou.
 We had them mostly for breakfast.
 The bread was also great for a picnic lunch during school excursions.